ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 ```

 The {attr}`~virtual_rainforest.core.base_model.BaseModel.lower_bound_on_time_scale`
-attribute: This give the shortest time scale for which the model can be said to be a
+attribute: This is the shortest time scale for which the model is a realistic
-reasonable model of reality for.
-This attribute is a string, which should include
+simulation.
+This attribute is a string, which should include units that can be parsed
-units that can be parsed using `pint`.
+using `pint`.

 The {attr}`~virtual_rainforest.core.base_model.BaseModel.upper_bound_on_time_scale`
-attribute: This give the longest time scale for which the model can be said to be a
+attribute: This is the longest time scale for which the model is a realistic simulation.
-reasonable model of reality for.
-Again this attribute is a string, which should include
+Again this attribute is a string, which should include units that can be parsed using
-units that can be parsed using `pint`.
+`pint`.

 You will end up with something like the following: